Monty Python and the Holy Grail

 King Arthur, accompanied by his squire, recruits his Knights of the Round Table, including Sir Bedevere the Wise, Sir Lancelot the Brave, Sir Robin the Not-Quite-So-Brave-As-Sir-Lancelot and Sir Galahad the Pure.
 On the way, Arthur battles the Black Knight who, despite having had all his limbs chopped off, insists he can still fight.
 They reach Camelot, but Arthur decides not to enter, as "it is a silly place".

-The Big Lebowski is the nearest thing to a true rival at 53%.
-The margin is slim and the outcome still feels unsettled.
-On the other end of the spectrum: A Few Good Men at 100% is a comfortable win, while The Princess Bride at 0% is the matchup Monty Python and the Holy Grail can't crack.
+Anchorman: The Legend of Ron Burgundy at 50% is as close to a dead heat as the platform produces.
+Every vote matters in this one.
+On the other end of the spectrum: The Godfather at 75% is a comfortable win, while The Princess Bride at 13% is the matchup Monty Python and the Holy Grail can't crack.

 Think it deserves the gold?
 Cast your vote now.